HL7/carin-rtpbc/source/pages/index.md

 * for commercially available medication products that are not compounded at the pharmacy. *(Support for compounds could potentially be added later)*

 ***Relationship to the NCPDP provider-focused RTPBC transactions*** <br/>
 This initial release of the consumer RTPBC profile seeks to include the coverage and cost information that's the most useful and meaningful to patients.
 As a result, certain content in the provider-centric NCPDP RTPBC standard is not included here.
 Additional content could potentially be added in a later effort.
+(See <a href="Consumer_vs_provider_RTPBC.html">Consumer vs provider RTPBC</a> for content comparison.)

 ***Related information flows outside of consumer RTPBC*** <br/>
 The patient application might gather related information before submitting the consumer RTPBC request, such as prescription information or insurance eligibility. *These exchanges are outside the scope of this guide.*